Top

 Looking for the Perfect Curriculum?

 Throughout the many years that we have homeschooled, I have tried SO many different curriculums and resources!
-I’ve come to realize that there isn’t a holy grail of perfect homeschool curriculum (as much as I wish there was) and things will need tweaking as we go.
+I’ve come to realize that there isn’t a holy grail of perfect homeschool curriculum (as much as I wish there was), but there are principles of education that if followed, will get us where we want to be.

 heart string book